AMReX-Combustion/PeleC/Docs/sphinx_doc/validation/validation.rst

 where fuel and oxidizer are injected head-on from opposite sides forming a stagnation region.
 The fuel-oxidizer diffusion in the stagnation region determines the flame location.
-The results from a PeleC simulation are shown in Figure X. The fuel (CH4) is injected from the left and air from the right.
+The results from a PeleC simulation are shown in the figure below.
+The fuel (CH4) is injected from the left and air from the right.
 The temperature distribution indicates the flame location towards the oxidizer side.
 In a counter flow diffusion flame the key quantity to vary is the strain rate which